 With an ergonomic shape, multiple color options, and solid ceramic construction, the Le Creuset Stoneware Shakers is one of our favorite salt and pepper dispensers.
 We love how this set looks on our table and often receive compliments on its aesthetic, shape, and color.
 The beauty of this set is in its simplicity — no adjustments, no visible fill holes.
 The salt comes out surprisingly fast, even though it has only had a single hold, whereas the pepper has three.
 Regardless, we learned the dispensing ability is not as tunable as other options in this review but completely sufficient for most purposes.

 Everything is excellent with the Le Creuset Stoneware Set until it comes time to refill them.
 The filling hole is located on the bottom of the shaker and is annoyingly tiny; we found it challenging to fill without major spillage.
 In addition to the hole being small, its location also means that salt and/or pepper will come out of the top when filling — since it has to be flipped upside down to fill.
-If you love a fine and ceramic look, this is still what we recommend to our friends.
+If you love this ceramic look, this is still what we recommend to our friends.

 If you are into camping or bringing your own seasonings on trips, the Signora Ware Moisture Proof Shakers set is for you.
 This utilitarian product is the only plastic product we included.
 We appreciate its durability and lightweight design for on-the-go use but didn't find as much use for it in our own kitchen.
 The lid snaps on with a light press and pops off easily.
 The lack of threads means no spillage when removing the lid, which is a significant bonus.
 The shape is also conducive to easy filling since each is relatively squat with a wide mouth.
 The reasonable price tag is another major plus.